-Students at WesternU are expected to show respect for orderly conduct, morality, honesty, and personal integrity.
+In addition to the Standards of Academic Integrity and Professionalism, the Standards of Student Conduct includes the expectation that students at WesternU are expected to show respect for orderly conduct, morality, honesty, and personal integrity.
 Students are also expected to exhibit sound accountability to themselves and with the relationships they share with fellow students, future colleagues, faculty, members of the public and patients who come under their care or contribute to their training and academic growth.
 These standards shall apply to a student's conduct even if the student withdraws from school, takes a leave of absence, or graduates while a disciplinary matter or investigation is pending.